 History

-To offer every child a future with life-changing opportunities, Indianapolis needs more great schools.
+To offer every child a future with life-changing opportunities, we need more great schools.
 In 2006, Bart Peterson and David Harris founded The Mind Trust to help Indianapolis think bigger about education.

-Mayor Bart Peterson became the first mayor in the country to authorize public charter schools—putting more control in the hands of educators and communities.
-Policy advisor David Harris created the Mayor’s Charter School Office, known today as the Mayor’s Office of Education Innovation.
+Indianapolis Mayor Bart Peterson became the first mayor in the country to authorize public charter schools—putting more control in the hands of educators and communities.
+Policy advisor David Harris created the Mayor’s Charter School Office, known today as the Mayor’s Office of Education Innovation (OEI).
+Today, OEI oversees more than 40 schools serving about 18,000 students.

 2006: The Mind Trust founded

-After winning Harvard University’s Innovations in American Government Award, David Harris and Bart Peterson founded The Mind Trust.
-Harris raised $73 million to develop innovative schools that give every child the opportunity for a world-class education.
+After winning Harvard University’s Innovations in American Government Award, David Harris and Bart Peterson found The Mind Trust.
+Harris raises $73 million to develop innovative schools that give every child the opportunity for a world-class education.

 2008: Education entrepreneurship

-The Mind Trust recruited Teach for America and TNTP (formerly The New Teacher Project) to Indianapolis, reaching more children in marginalized communities, and launched the Education Entrepreneur Fellowship to develop education nonprofits.
+The Mind Trust recruits Teach for America and TNTP (formerly The New Teacher Project) to Indianapolis to grow the number of talented educators available for Indianapolis schools.
+The organization also launches the Education Entrepreneur Fellowship to develop education nonprofits.

 2011: Opportunity schools

-Indiana passed legislation allowing the governing board of Indianapolis Public Schools to authorize Innovation Network Schools within the district.
-The Mind Trust partnered with the Mayor’s Office and Indianapolis Public Schools to develop the Innovation School Fellowship, which gives talented leaders time and resources to launch autonomous district schools in Indianapolis.
-In the 2023-2024 school year, 40% of students in IPS attended an Innovation Network School.
+Indiana passes legislation allowing the governing board of Indianapolis Public Schools to authorize Innovation Network Schools within the district.
+The Mind Trust partners with the Mayor’s Office and Indianapolis Public Schools to develop the Innovation School Fellowship, which gave talented leaders time and resources to launch autonomous district schools in Indianapolis.
+In the 2024-2025 school year, 42% of students in IPS attended an Innovation Network School.

 2018: Recognized results